benhenshaw/rhythm/doc/final.md

 Further research in the area of limited input games brings up the burgeoning field of 'one button' games\[11].
 These kinds of games are often taught when introducing students to game design as they force designers to consider player interaction closely.
 Neither Rhythm Tengoku or WarioWare are strictly *one* button games, so I felt that this was another way in which my project could stand on its own.

 ## Planning the Implementation
-From the initial conception of the idea for this project, I wanted to implement as much of the it as possible, not relying on libraries or other tools.
+From the initial conception of the idea for this project, I wanted to implement as much of it as possible, not relying on libraries or other tools.
 I wanted to do this for educational purposes, but also in an attempt to build a high-quality piece of software.
 Considering the technical aspects of the games that I took as inspiration, I decided on a set of features I aimed to implement in my engine.
 These included bitmap rendering, audio mixing and playback, low-latency input, memory management and asset management.

 \newpage